killthebuddh4/gadfly-go/README.md

 continue until the end of the line.
 Whitespace is ignored except to separate tokens.

+For the rest of this section, text _`formatted like this`_ indicates a an _expression signature_.
+For all expression signatures, the `*` character indicates zero or more occurrences of the preceding expression.
+The `+` character indicates one or more occurrences of the preceding expression.
+The `?` character indicates an optional expression.
+Unless otherwise noted, "number", "string", "array", "map", and "lambda" are understood as expressions that evaluate to that type of value.

 _At the bottom of each subsection in this section you'll find a brief summary of the ongoing and planned development related to that subsection.
 For a higher-level perspective, please see the [roadmap](#roadmap)._

-_For all expression signatures described in this section, the `*` character indicates zero or more occurrences of the preceding expression.
-The `+` character indicates one or more occurrences of the preceding expression.
-The `?` character indicates an optional expression.
-Unless otherwise noted, "number", "string", "array", "map", and "lambda" are understood as expressions that evaluate to that type of value._

 ### Blocks